a-d-i/CarND-Advanced-Lane-Lines/writeup_project2.md

 Image points are the identified x and y pixel position of the inner corners of the 9 by 6 chessboard. object points are known with z=0 (assuming the chessboard is in a flat surface in the x-y place at z=0). image points from all the given images are used to calibrate against the known object points.

+Camera calibration, example image shown with identified imagepoints of a chessboard.
 ![alt text][image2]

+After calibration using all images, example of undistorting a chessboard image.

+Distorted image:
+![alt text][imageCameraB]

+Image after distortion removal (undistortion):
+![alt text][imageCameraC]

 ### Pipeline (single images)